 - Learn and practice the course’s four approaches to reading a poem, which can also be applied to reading literary texts more broadly

 - Build community through interactive video seminars focused around particular poems, themes, or reading or writing skills

 - Learn about the dynamic role of cities in American poetry

 - Experience the power of place through video excursions to the actual sites where our poets lived and wrote

 Video tutorials & conversations, archival images & texts, expeditions to historic literary sites, sample classroom visits, and practical exercises

 This course appears on your transcript identically to how it appears on the transcript of an enrolled ASU student who has taken the course on one of ASU’s campuses.

-This course satisfies 3 credit hours at Arizona State University.
+This course satisfies 3 credit hours toward the Humanities, Arts and Design (HU) and Cultural Diversity in the United States (C) General Studies requirements for Arizona State University.
 It is strongly encouraged that you consult with your institution of choice to determine how these credits will be applied to their degree requirements prior to transferring your credit.